 - All applicants are encouraged to attend a nursing student information session.
 These are generally scheduled monthly.
 See nursing information session schedule.

 - Complete and submit the AAS in Nursing Program Application.
-This application is also available in E212.

 - If you wish to retake the preadmission assessment test (TEAS®), you may only retake it once.
 Your last score will be used in the application process.